tondeveloperr/tonbots/README.md

 ### About me

-* 🎨 Frontend engineer who loves React, React Native and Electron.
+* 🎨 Frontend developer who loves React, React Native.

 * 🎁 Open source enthusiast.
 Thanks to all the open source contributors!

 * 🔥 I really love the thrill of making what I want possible!

-* 🏢 I used to work at Tmax OS and [Coupang](https://www.coupang.jobs/en/teams/cmg-coupang-media-group/), and now I work at [AIRS Medical](https://airs-medical.com/company).